A Subset Of The Sample Space Is Called A An

 • Medicine: Determining the effectiveness of a new drug or treatment by analyzing the probability of recovery or side effects.

-• Quality Control: Monitoring manufacturing processes to ensure that the probability of defective products remains within acceptable limits.
+• Quality Control: Monitoring manufacturing processes to make sure the probability of defective products remains within acceptable limits.

 • Weather Forecasting: Predicting the likelihood of rain, snow, or other weather events.